puppetlabs/puppetlabs-docker_platform/README.md

 }
 ~~~

-You can set ports, expose, env, dns, and volumes either a single string or as above with an array of values.
+You can set ports, expose, env, dns, and volumes with either a single string or, as above, with an array of values.

 Specifying `pull_on_start` pulls the image before each time it is started.

-The `depends` option allows expressing containers that must be started before.
+The `depends` option allows expressing containers that must be started before other containers start.
 This affects the generation of the init.d/systemd script.

 The service file created for systemd and upstart based systems enables automatic restarting of the service on failure by default.

-To use an image tag just append the tag name to the image name separated by a semicolon:
+To use an image tag, append the tag name to the image name separated by a semicolon:

 ~~~
 docker::run { 'helloworld':